Family Education Rights And Privacy Act (FERPA)

 - To comply with a judicial order or lawfully issued subpoena;

 - To a victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense, subject to some additional requirements.
-The disclosure may only include the final results of the disciplinary proceeding with respect to that alleged crime or offense, regardless of the finding; and
+The disclosure may only include the final results of the disciplinary proceeding with respect to that alleged crime or offense, regardless of the finding; and the disclosure must not include the name of any other student, including a victim or witness, without the written consent of that other student;

 - To the general public, the final results of a disciplinary proceeding, if the school determines the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and the student has committed a violation of the school's rules or policies with respect to the allegation made against him or her.